prasad924/Image-Steganography/README.md

 # Image-Steganography

-Image steganography is the process of concealing the data in a image.
+Image steganography is the process of concealing the data in a image.<br/>
+This project also achieved additional privacy by including the cryptography encryption of the data.

 ## Installation